mui/material-ui/docs/data/joy/customization/approaches/approaches.md

 ### styled function

-To create a custom and reusable component, the `styled` function is the recommended option.
+To create a custom, new, and reusable component, the `styled` function is the recommended option.
 You can access the theme and use its design tokens, maintaining consistency.
 Additionally, the created component also accepts the `sx` prop if you ever want to do one-off customizations to it.